 - DoHA representatives responsible for administering NSPP-funded project activities.

 - Published evaluations of the Access to Allied Psychological Services (ATAPS) Suicide Prevention service initiative and MindMatters

 - Minimum Data Set (MDS) developed by AHA, data was submitted by 47 projects.
-This identified that 16,222 individual client contacts/activities and 2,428 group activities occurred over the six months to March 2013.
+This identified that 16,222 individual client contacts/activities and 2,428 group activities occurred over six months.